five82/ffmpeg-git/README.md

 # ffmpeg-git

-*This branch is an unfinished multistage build that significantly reduces the size of the docker image.*
+This branch is an unfinished multistage build that significantly reduces the size of the docker image.
-*Known issues:*
+Known issues:

-    *- FFmpeg binary still has library dependencies* *- The arm64 build fails with a "too many GOT entries for -fpic, please recompile with -fPIC" error*
+    - FFmpeg binary still has library dependencies
+    - The arm64 build fails with a "too many GOT entries for -fpic, please recompile with -fPIC" error

 Available on [Docker Hub][1].